Alexandria Ocasio-Cortez: Republicans Are Basically Dwight Schrute From ‘The Office’

 “This is a technique of the GOP, to take dry humor + sarcasm literally and ‘fact check’ it.
 Like the ‘world ending in 12 years’ thing, you’d have to have the social intelligence of a sea sponge to think it’s literal.
 But the GOP is basically Dwight from The Office so who knows,” she tweeted, evoking the Dwight Schrute character by name.

-Ocasio-Cortez’s reference to the world ending in twelve years had to do with similarly criticized statements made in connection with her launch of the Green New Deal, where opponents once again seized on a hyperbolic statement and treated it as if intended literally.
-The congresswoman argues that both statements, that her tax philosophy would focus on ten wealthy individuals and that the world could face doom in just over a decade, were each light-hearted statements that were deliberately twisted out of context and out of proportion by disingenuous detractors.
+Ocasio-Cortez’s reference to the world ending in 12 years had to do with similarly criticized statements made in connection with her launch of the Green New Deal, where opponents once again seized on a hyperbolic statement and treated it as if intended literally.
+The congresswoman argues that both statements, that her tax philosophy would focus on 10 wealthy individuals and that the world could face doom in just over a decade, were each light-hearted statements that were deliberately twisted out of context and out of proportion by disingenuous detractors.

 Statements about the Green New Deal have indeed included references to the year 2030, but as a benchmark by which the United Nations has predicted that climate change will become a substantial and difficult-to-reverse danger, not the actual end of the world.

-Actor Rainn Wilson, who played Dwight on the television show, has in the past referred to the character as a “fascist nerd” and “someone who does not hate the system, but has a deep and abiding love for it.”
+Actor Rainn Wilson, who played Dwight on the television show, has, in the past, referred to the character as a “fascist nerd” and “someone who does not hate the system, but has a deep and abiding love for it.”